 Alvin Chan is a postdoctoral associate in Prof Giovanni Traverso's team, at MIT, to work on designing medical nanoparticles with deep learning.
-His research interests center around making AI technologies safe and beneficial for humanity, encompassing topics like adversarial learning and deep learning for medical applications.
-He is in his 3rd year and works with Prof Ong Yew Soon.
+His research interests center around making AI technologies safe and beneficial for humanity, encompassing topics like generative modeling, adversarial learning and deep learning for medical applications.
+He is in his final year and works with Prof Ong Yew Soon.
 In his free time, he enjoys rock-climbing, jogging and attending tech meetups.

 PhD in Computer Science, 2021